Home Security Frequently Asked Questions (FAQ)

 With cellular backup you create a redundant level of security.
 If your landline or broadband Internet connection gets interrupted, the cellular communicator connected to your system will report to the Central Station.
 It is rare for cellular communicators to lose communication with the network so if you really want the highest level of protection cellular backup is the way to go.
 Its also possible to use cellular as the primary or sole communication path, but we always recommend two redundant paths for peace of mind.

-Yes and no. As long as your carrier has designed their VoIP service to work with digital transmission (alarm, fax, etc.) then reliable communication to the central station is possible.
-Examples of supported VoIP carriers are Verizon, Comcast, Vonage, AT&T, Cox, Time Warner.
+Yes and no. As long as your carrier has designed their VoIP service to work with digital transmission (alarm, fax, etc.) then communication to the central station is possible though reliable communication is rarely acheived.
+Examples of supported VoIP carriers are Verizon, Comcast, AT&T, Cox, Time Warner.
 However providers such as Magic Jack and NetTalk do not support reliable digital communication.
-We recommend a redundant path for central station communication regardless such as broadband Internet or cellular.
+We highly recommend a communication path over broadband Internet (IP) or cellular instead.
+These fast links also can support Interactive Services (remote control) depending on communicator.

 Any of the communicators shown on our site (see list here) will work with our central station.
 If you previously used services such as Honeywell Alarmnet, Telguard, Securenet, Alarm.com, or IPDataTel we also have agreements in place and can monitor their specific communicator models.

-The business model for your local alarm dealers, as well as the big nationwide companies such as ADT focus on “monthly recurring revenue”.
-This is where the real money in home security is made, especially when they lock you into a long-term contract for three to five years.
-Vanguard Security Corporation has been partnered with the nation’s largest UL central station service since 1987 and receive excellent pricing.
-Because we serve the DIY market we offer reasonable monitoring pricing with zero start-up (activation) fees, no long-term commitments, and no cancellation penalties.
-You can also take advantage of our prepay options such as a 12-month plan which gives you a 10% discount on our DIY pricing.
-You can still cancel at anytime and receive a refund on any used service time, less prepay discount.
-Why pay double what the local dealers charge, for many years?
+The business model for your local alarm dealers as well as the big nationwide companies such as ADT focus on “monthly recurring revenue”.
+This is where the real money in home security is made especially when they lock you into a long-term contract for three to five years.
+Vanguard Security Corporation has been partnered with the nation’s largest UL central station services since 1987 and receive excellent pricing.
+Because we serve the DIY market we offer reasonable monitoring pricing with no long-term commitments or cancellation penalties.

 What sets us apart from your local dealer is the option for Self-Monitoring.
 Not everyone feels the need for traditional central station monitoring yet still want to know immediately when an alarm or other event is triggered and take appropriate action themselves.
 This is a cost savings and you still have the option to control home automation Z-Wave devices in your home as well as video streaming to your smartphone or computer when ordered with interactive services.
 UL central station monitoring is the more traditional approach using trained operators that can respond to burglary, fire, medical or environmental (flood and temperature) dispatching local authorities and notifying people on your call list depending on the type of alarm you have: One thing to consider however is the homeowner’s insurance discount many carriers provide for UL central station monitoring.
 This is typically 10-20% annually off your premium.
 It may be more cost effective getting the better security protection with 24x7x365 dispatchers responding to your alarms when factoring in the insurance discount.

-Our monitoring fees include standard burglary, fire, and medical signals as well as alarm restores.
-In addition, the service includes a monthly communications test.
+Our monitoring fees include standard burglary, fire, and medical signals.
 We also monitor trouble signals such as AC loss and low battery (system and/or wireless transmitters).
-There are optional services that includes enhanced features such as opening and closing reporting (usually for business customers), weekly or daily communications test,, interactive services such as remote arm and disarm, control of Z-Wave home automation devices (locks, lights, thermostats), and finally video services.
-Details of each offering can be found at https://safehomecentral.com/security-system-monitoring/.
+There are optional services that includes enhanced features such as opening and closing reporting (usually for business customers), weekly or daily communications test, interactive services such as remote arm and disarm, control of Z-Wave home automation devices (door locks, lights, thermostats), and finally video services.
+Details of each offering can be found at https://safehomecentral.com/affordable-no-contract-alarm-monitoring-from-8-95-same-day-switch/http://safehomecentral.com/security-system-monitoring/.

 A verbal password is required so that we may verify your identity during any interaction regarding your account.
 It is meant for providing you with the highest level of security and protecting the confidentiality of your information.
 We will never give out information about your account unless you provide us with the verbal password.
 No sense having an intruder answer your telephone and say they are you and to disregard the alarm triggered by mistake!
 This is why a password is needed.